FastFlagForge/Docs/:icon-alert-fill: Before You Begin/How to Use.md

 ---
-title: :icon-devices: How To Use
+title: How To Use
+icon: devices
 ---

 ## Bloxstrap How to Use: